Sammakka Saralamma Jatara 2026 Dates, Timings & Complete Festival Schedule – Medaram

 • Courage and sacrifice of Sammakka & Saralamma

-It represents the soul of Telangana’s tribal culture.
+It represents the living soul of Telangana’s indigenous culture.

 Conclusion